Wilfred007/ERC721_Diamond/README.md

 ### Presale

-Users can participate in the presale by calling the `buyPresale` function in the PresaleFacet.
-The presale price is set to 1 ETH for 30 NFTs, with a minimum purchase of 0.01 ETH.
+Participants can buy NFTs during the presale by calling the `buyPresale` function in the `PresaleFacet`.
+The default presale price is 1 ETH for 30 NFTs, with a minimum purchase amount of 0.01 ETH.

 ### Merkle Distribution

-Whitelisted users can claim their NFTs by providing a valid Merkle proof to the `claim` function in the MerkleFacet.
+Whitelisted users can claim their NFTs by providing a valid Merkle proof to the `claim` function in the `MerkleFacet`.

 ### ERC721 Functionality

-Standard ERC721 functions are available through the ERC721Facet, allowing for token transfers, approvals, and balance checks.
+All standard ERC721 functions, such as token transfers, approvals, and balance inquiries, are accessible via the `ERC721Facet`.

 ## Upgradeability

-The Diamond pattern allows for easy upgradeability.
-New facets can be added or existing ones can be replaced by updating the Diamond contract.
+With the Diamond pattern, the contract can be easily upgraded.
+New facets can be added, or existing facets can be replaced without redeploying the entire contract.

 ## Security Considerations

-- Ensure that only authorized addresses can set the Merkle root and presale parameters.
+- Restrict access to functions that set the Merkle root and presale parameters.
-- Carefully manage the whitelist for Merkle distribution.
+- Carefully manage the whitelist for the Merkle distribution.
-- Consider implementing a multisig wallet for critical contract operations.
+- Consider using a multisig wallet for critical operations.

 ## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your proposed changes.
+Contributions are encouraged!
+Please fork the repository, make your changes, and create a pull request.

 ## License